-What Are the Treatments for Tendinitis?
+What Are the Treatments for Tendinitis (Overuse Tendinopathy)?

 A physical therapist can propose an exercise plan that rests the tendon while strengthening nearby muscle groups and maintaining overall muscle tone.
 Only gradually will you begin to exercise the tendon itself.
 Your program may also include "eccentric" exercises, in which you gradually strengthen the muscle while stretching, stopping at the first sign of pain.
 You may also work into easy stretching exercises, done several times a day.

-How Can I Prevent Tendinitis?
+How Can I Prevent Tendinitis (Overuse Tendinopathy)?

 Vary your exercises and gently stretch all the muscles and tendons you are planning to exercise.
 Include warm-up and cool-down exercises and stretches in your routine.
 As a general rule, a good warm-up is five minutes for every 30 minutes of planned exercise.
 So, one hour on the treadmill or elliptical trainer should be preceded by 10 minutes of warm-up.
 Try to prevent repetitive use of the same joint, resting it when possible.
-Make sure to wear appropriate footwear or other equipment, and slowly increase your exercise load as a dramatic increase in tendon use can pose a significant risk for tendinitis.
+Make sure to wear appropriate footwear or other equipment, and slowly increase your exercise load as a dramatic increase in tendon use can pose a significant risk for overuse tendinopathy.